-Settling on fair divorce terms especially when young children are involved.
+Settling on fair divorce terms is imperative, especially when young children are involved.
 If you have children you must be able to interact and work together after you’re divorced.

 Many places require mediation when dealing with custody or visitation issues.
 Court-ordered mediation is generally limited to child custody and visitation issues.
 Often times, court-ordered mediation is free while private mediators generally charge per-hour or per-session.
 Furthermore, a court-sponsored mediator will often make a report to the court whereas a private mediator is private.
 It is more than likely that you will be charged an additional fee if you want a private mediator to keep a written record of mediation sessions.

 During divorce mediation the couple works out agreements with the help of a skilled mediator.
 Rather than acting as a communication barrier a good mediator will facilitate communication and maintain focus on the issues at hand.

 Mediation is different from the adversarial process of litigating.
 The goal of divorce mediation is to settle on terms that both sides can be satisfied with.
 Since one side isn’t trying to “win”, the process is faster.
 In litigation the process can be intentionally stalled and drawn out as a legal strategy whereas mediation is faster and more painless.

 Since the parties create their own agreement, mediated settlements generally have a higher compliance rate.